sn0wfl4k3s/Firenet/README.md

 Put the data annotations in the class model and properties:
 ![image](https://user-images.githubusercontent.com/30809620/120728408-3a39f900-c4b3-11eb-93c9-05eb8607b59d.png)

-Create a class the implement 'FireContext', and write the jsonCredential with the path and create the fireCollections that represents the models that you want:
+Create a class the implement 'FireContext', and write the jsonCredential with the path and create the fireCollections that represents the models that you want store:
 ![image](https://user-images.githubusercontent.com/30809620/120728708-e4b21c00-c4b3-11eb-812a-06943586914d.png)

 Add on startup configureServices: